-Here are 31 quick and dirty personal finance tips you can utilize.
-Try one a day, and in just a month’s time you will have achieved financial change you can take to the bank.
+Here are 30 personal finance tips and tricks that clear that bar, according to experts.
+Try one a day, and in just a month, you will have achieved financial change you can take to the bank:

 1. List out your debt